couchbase/couchbase-lite-core/README.md

 The main page is then located at `../docs/C/html/modules.html`.

 **The C API is considered unstable** and may change without notice, since it's considered an internal API of Couchbase Lite.
-In the future we want to provide a stable and supported C/C++ API, but not yet.

 **Do not call any C++ APIS**, nor include any headers not in `C/include/` -- these are the underlying implementation beneath the C API.
 They are even more unstable, expose internal functionality we don't support, and may blow up if used incorrectly.
 The exception is `c4.hh`, which provides some handy C++ wrappers around the C API and will make your life more pleasant if you code in C++.